Get a Quote (408) 943-4100 TrueNAS Discord VendOp_Icon_15x15px Commercial Support Toggle between Light and Dark mode

 You can expand TrueCommand to monitor more disks by upgrading or purchasing a license from iXsystems.
 Click GET A LICENSE to open a new browser tab to purchase a TrueCommand license.
 You can also contact iXsystems to upgrade the current license.

-After you upgrade or purchase a new license, you must upload it to TrueCommand.
-Click Browse… to open a file browser on your local system.
+After you upgrade or purchase a new license, upload it to TrueCommand.
+Click Browse to open a file browser on your local system.
 Select the new license file to upload and click UPLOAD LICENSE to apply the new license to TrueCommand.

 Certificates Widget

-The Certificates widget shows the certificates and Certificate Authorities (CAs) TrueCommand uses and has options to upload or import a certificate or CA.
+The Certificates widget shows the certificates TrueCommand uses and has options to reset or upload a certificate.

 AdministrationCertificates

-Click IMPORT in the Certificate Authorities screen to add certificate authorities (CAs) to TrueCommand.
+Click IMPORT in the Certificate Authorities widget to add a certificate authority (CA) to TrueCommand.

 AdministrationCAs